Pacific Life

 Pacific Life Insurance Company is an American insurance company.

 History

-Pacific Mutual Life was founded in 1868 by former California Governor, Leland Stanford in Sacramento, California.
-Stanford also was the first policy holder of the company.
+Pacific Mutual Life was founded in 1868 by Simon Schreiber and Josiah Howell in Sacramento, California following passed legislation in 1866 allowing mutual insurance companies to be established in the state.
+President of Central Pacific Railroad and former California Governor Leland Stanford was named President in 1868 and was also was the first policy holder of the company.
 After Stanford died and his university (Stanford University) was strapped for money, his wife used the money from the policy to pay for professors.
-Starting in 1885, Pacific Mutual Life began issuing accident insurance, which was an innovative move for a life insurance company at the time.
-In 1906, Pacific Mutual Life merged with Conservative Life, a Los Angeles–based life insurance company.
-Following the 1906 San Francisco earthquake, Pacific Mutual Life's board of directors moved the company to Los Angeles.
-Since 2005, the company is domiciled in the state of Nebraska.
+Starting in 1885, Pacific Mutual began issuing accident insurance, which was an innovative move for a life insurance company at the time.
+In 1906, a 7.8 magnitude earthquake hit San Francisco, Pacific Mutual’s headquarters survived the earthquake, but not the immense fires that tore through the city.
+Following the earthquake, Pacific Mutual moved the company to Los Angeles.
+In 1972, the company moved its headquarters to Newport Beach, California where it currently resides.
+Pacific Life has been domiciled in the state of Nebraska since 2005.